First Turkic Khaganate: Civil war

-The Turkic Khaganate split in two after the death of the fourth ruler, Taspar Qaghan, c.
-583. He had willed the title of khagan to Muqan's son Apa Qaghan, but the high council appointed Ishbara Qaghan instead.
+When the fourth ruler of the khaganate, Taspar Qaghan, died in 581, the realm split in two over his succession.
+He had willed the title of khagan to Muqan's son Apa Qaghan, but the high council appointed Ishbara Qaghan instead.
 Factions formed around both leaders.
 Before long, four rivals claimed the title.
 They were successfully played off against each other by the Sui and Tang dynasties.

-The most serious contender was the western one, Istämi's son Tardu, a violent and ambitious man who had already declared himself independent from the Qaghan after his father's death.
-He now seized the title and led an army east to claim the seat of imperial power, Otukan.
+Istämi's son, Tardu the leader of the western Turks, made a bid for total independence.
+He seized the title and led an army east to claim the seat of imperial power, Ötüken.

-In order to buttress his position, Ishbara of the Eastern Khaganate applied to Emperor Yang of Sui for protection.
+In order to support his position, Ishbara of the Eastern Khaganate, acknowledged the suzerainty of Emperor Yang of Sui in order to seek their protection.
 Tardu attacked Chang'an, the Sui capital, around 600, demanding Emperor Yangdi end his interference in the civil war.
 In retaliation, Sui diplomacy successfully incited a revolt of Tardu's Tiele vassals, which led to the end of Tardu's reign in 603.
 Among the dissident tribes were the Uyghurs and Xueyantuo.